glaciers-in-archives/snowman/README.md

 #### Defining view templates

-Snowman templates are [Go templates](https://golang.org/pkg/html/template/), a template can access a single SPARQL result or an entire resultset.
+Snowman uses [Go templates](https://golang.org/pkg/html/template/).
+A template can access a single SPARQL result, or an entire resultset.

-Let's start with an example demonstrating how to access data in a view template intended to access an entire resultset.
-Note that one needs to use the `index` and `range` keywords to access data.
-Let's put the following template in `templates/index.html`.
+Let's start with an example that demonstrates how to access data in a view template intended to access an entire resultset.
+Note that the `index` and `range` keywords must be used to access data.
+Let's put the following in `templates/index.html`.

 ```html
 <h1>Works by {{ (index .
 0).title }}</h1>